• Skip to primary navigation

 Ingredients

-• ¾ Cup Hot water For steeping the tea
+• ¾ Cup Hot water For steeping the tea.
+Make sure the tea is extra concentrated.

 • Black tea Use the Teavana brand if you want it to be exactly like Starbucks.
 Substitute with a white tea if you want to make Starbucks guava white tea.

-• ½ Cup Pure guava nectar Substitute: guava juice
+• ½ Cup Pure guava nectar Substitute: unsweetened guava juice

 • ½-1 T white granulated sugar Optional as the guava nectar is already sweet.
-Substitute: simple syrup, honey or maple syrup if you plan on adding the sweetener only when the drink is chilled (Flavours change with temperature so the guava black tea- or guava white tea- would taste different depending on whether you taste it hot or cold- most people would find the same drink less sweet when tasted cold versus when tasted hot.
+Substitute: simple syrup if you plan on adding the sweetener only when the drink is chilled.
+(Flavours change with temperature so the guava black tea- or guava white tea- would taste different depending on whether you taste it hot or cold- most people would find the same drink less sweet when tasted cold versus when tasted hot.
 Ideally, taste after chilling then sweeten for best results.)
+I don't recommend honey or maple syrup as they'll interfere with the guava flavor.

 • Ice cubes Larger ice cubes melt more slowly than smaller ones, and will dilute your drink less rapidly.